kubernetes/website/content/uk/docs/concepts/overview/what-is-kubernetes.md

 * **Storage orchestration**
 Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.
 * **Automated rollouts and rollbacks**
 You can describe the desired state for your deployed containers using Kubernetes, and it can change the actual state to the desired state at a controlled rate.
-For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers and adopt all their resources to the new container.
+For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers, and adopt all their resources to the new container.
 * **Automatic bin packing**
 You provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
 You tell Kubernetes how much CPU and memory (RAM) each container needs.
 Kubernetes can fit containers onto your nodes to make the best use of your resources.
 * **Self-healing**
 Kubernetes restarts containers that fail, replaces containers, kills containers that don’t respond to your user-defined health check, and doesn’t advertise them to clients until they are ready to serve.
 * **Secret and configuration management**
-Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
+Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and Secure Shell Protocol (SSH) keys.
 You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.
 -->

 * **Виявлення сервісів та балансування навантаження**